loighic/truth-tables/tt_CR_02.md

 The whole assignment is worth 102 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 Be sure to submit each problem.
-The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.

 ---